sidracha/potion/README.rst

 Installing and Setting Up
 -----------------------

-Download the compiled binary for your architecture in the /bin folder.
+Download the compiled binary for your architecture in the /bin folder (or compile from source).

 You will need to install the `boost`_ library as Potion uses the boost/json parser and serializer.